We see continuous development around the globe all the time. Due to this, you can see lots of completed mega projects and many others under process.

 1- Use paint hardener

-These store-bought paint hardeners are inexpensive to use and can be mixed in the paint according to the package instructions.
+Alternatively, many commercial paint hardening products are available on the market that can be mixed in the paint according to the package instructions.

-The more paint you want to dispose the more of these products you can put into the paint can as a hardener.
+These store-bought paint hardeners are inexpensive, so the more paint you want to dispose of, the more of these products you can put into the paint can as a hardener.

-Once you find that the paint is solidified and is not spillable, you can close the paint can lid and dispose of safely.
+Mix them lightly and add more after a few minutes if required.
+Once you find that the paint is solidified and is non-spillable, close the paint container lid and dispose of it safely.

-2- Harden paint in cardboard box
+2- Harden paint in a cardboard box

 - Line it with a large plastic trash bag